truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/PermissionsSCALE.md

 Click **Advanced Options** and scroll down to the **ACL Type** and **ACL Mode** settings.

 First, select the **ACL Type** from the dropdown list.
-The option selected changes the **ACL Mode** setting.
+The type changes the **ACL Mode** setting.

 ## Editing ACL Permissions

 {{< hint ok >}}
-You can view permissions for any dataset but the edit option only displays on the **Dataset Permissions** widget for non-root datasets.
+You can view permissions for any dataset, but the edit option only displays on the **Dataset Permissions** widget for non-root datasets.

 Configuring advanced permissions overrides basic permissions configured on the add and edit dataset screens.
 {{< /hint >}}